 Lakeshore Regional Entity has completed implementation of a region-wide dashboard that reports on Key Performance Indicators (KPIs).
 The dashboard assists in growing a culture of data-based decision making, which in turn helps ensure excellence in the provision and management of the network's behavioral health services.
 The LRE KPIs has been presented to the Consumer Advisory Panel and endorsed by LRE leadership.
 LRE Dashboard and Outcomes are reported at the PIHP and CMHSP levels.
 The QI ROAT provides advisory input into methodology and content of KPIs.
 Findings are used to develop recommendations for practice improvements based on KPIs and outcome indicator results.
-This document is attached to the 2019 QAPIP Document (Appendix C).
-Results will be provided to a variety of groups such as QI ROAT, Consumer Advisory Panel, and the Operations Committee.
+This information is updated monthly and can be found on the Lakeshore Regional Entity website at www.lsre.org